 6. Williamsburg Premium Outlets

-If you’re looking for a great place to shop during the Christmas season, Williamsburg Premium Outlets is definitely worth checking out!
-This shopping destination has 130+ stores, including Kate Spade and Coach.
+If you are looking for a great place to shop during the Christmas season, Williamsburg Premium Outlets is definitely worth checking out!
+This shopping destination has more than 120 stores, including Kate Spade and Coach.

 7. Jamestown Settlement and Yorktown Foundation